Question 84·Hard·Rhetorical Synthesis

 Hints

-Check for impact on modern technology
+Check for a clear impact statement

 Step-by-step Explanation